Letterbook/FEP/feps/fep-fffd.md

 status: DRAFT
 dateReceived: 2023-04-29
 ---

 # FEP-fffd: Proxy Objects

 ## Summary

-A *proxy object* is an \[ActivityPub] object that is semantically identical to an entity on another, non-ActivityPub protocol.
+A *proxy object* is an \[ActivityPub] object that is semantically identical to another entity, which may exist on another, non-ActivityPub protocol.
 For example, an ActivityPub-to-Nostr bridge creates Actors and Notes that are proxies for Nostr users and notes.

-This document describes a data format to identify proxy objects and to describe the non-ActivityPub entities that they are equivalent to, with the intention that multi-protocol clients will automatically merge objects with their proxies, hiding the implementation details of bridges and cross-protocol publishing from users.
+This document describes a data format to identify proxy objects and to specify the ActivityPub and non-ActivityPub entities they are equivalent to, with the intention that multi-protocol clients will automatically merge objects with their proxies, hiding the implementation details of bridges and cross-protocol publishing from users.

-## Requirements
+## 1. Requirements

 The key words "MUST", "SHOULD", and "MAY" are to be interpreted as described in \[RFC2119].

-## Rationale
+## 2. Rationale

+> This section is non-normative.

-Many Fediverse servers speak multiple protocols besides ActivityPub, such as Zot or Diaspora, and simultaneously publish posts across multiple protocols.
+Many Fediverse servers speak multiple protocols besides ActivityPub, such as Nostr or Diaspora, and simultaneously publish posts across multiple protocols.
 Additionally, bridge servers exist to relay posts between ActivityPub and other protocols such as Nostr.

+A use case also exists for creating a duplicate of an ActivityPub object: moving an account to a new instance.
+Posts copied to a user's new account should be marked as duplicates of the originals, in a way that preserves the original posts' likes and replies.

-There is currently no standard way to communicate that an ActivityPub activity is a copy (or *proxy*) of a post on another protocol.
+Despite these use cases, there is currently no standard way to communicate that an ActivityPub activity is a copy (or *proxy*) of a post on another protocol.

 Consider this scenario: